-Set out below are the Joint Ventures of the Group as at 28 February 2015, in which in the opinion of the Directors, are material to the Group.
+Set out below are the Joint Ventures of the Group as at 28 February 2016, in which in the opinion of the Directors, are material to the Group.
 The entities listed below have share capital consisting solely of ordinary shares, which are held directly by the Group.
 The country of incorporation or registration is also their principal place of business, and the proportion of the Group's ownership interest is the same as the proportion of voting rights held.
-These entities are held through a fully controlled entity, Jupiter Kalahari (Mauritius) Limited.
+These entities are held through a fully controlled entity, Jupiter Kalahari S.A.

-nterest held Group Name of Entity Country of Incorporation 2015 2014 Nature of Relationship Measurement Method Tshipi é Ntle Manganese Mining (Proprietary) Limited South Africa 49.9% 49.9% Joint Venture Equity Accounting OM Tshipi (S) Pte Ltd Singapore 33.3% 33.3% Joint Venture Equity Accounting
+Ownership interest held by the Group Name of Entity Country of Incorporation 2016 2015 Nature of Relationship Measurement Method Tshipi é Ntle Manganese Mining Proprietary Limited South Africa 49.9% 49.9% Joint Venture Joint Venture OM Tshipi (S) Pte Ltd Singapore 33.3% 33.3% Joint Venture Joint Venture